 The National Forum on Youth Violence Prevention (Forum) provides an example of the comprehensive ways communities are addressing gang prevention through larger youth violence prevention efforts.
 The Forum is a network of communities from across the U.S. that collaborate, share information, and build local capacity to prevent and reduce youth violence.
 In many cases these violence prevention plans include a focus on gang prevention.
 Learn more about the Forum and the communities involved and view the Youth Violence Prevention Strategic Planning Toolkit for Communities, a helpful guide for community planning.

-A Guide to Assessing Your Community’s Youth Gang Problem (PDF, 139 pages)
+Guide to Assessing Your Community’s Youth Gang Problem (PDF, 139 pages)

-Addressing a gang problem quickly can save time and resources.
 This guide is a resource for assessing your community’s needs and assets.

 Implementing the OJJDP Comprehensive Gang Model (PDF, 2 pages)